simnova/ownercommunity/docusaurus/docs/work-planning/github-project.md

    Every high-level task must have an assigned team member who is responsible for its overall progress.

 4. **Completion Criteria**:
-   The task must define clear criteria for completion, such as passing tests, code reviews, or delivering a user-facing feature.
+   The task must define clear criteria for completion, such as:
+   - Passing all unit and integration tests
+   - Approved code review by at least two team members
+   - Successfully deploying to staging environment
+   - Demonstrating the feature to the product owner
+   - Updating relevant documentation

 ## Subtasks